watchdealer-pavel/pavels-swiftbar-npm-scripts/README.md

 - Check if your project has all dependencies installed
 - Verify your package.json has the correct script defined
 - View the server logs for specific error messages

+### PID file issues
+- If the server status seems incorrect, delete the `server.pid` file
+- The plugin will automatically recreate it on next start

 ## License